Display resolution standards: (WQUXGA)

 In June 2001, WQUXGA was introduced in the IBM T220 LCD monitor using a LCD panel built by IDTech.
 LCD displays that support WQUXGA resolution include: IBM T220, IBM T221, Iiyama AQU5611DTBK, ViewSonic VP2290, ADTX MD22292B, and IDTech MD22292 (models B0, B1, B2, B5, C0, C2).
 IDTech was the original equipment manufacturer which sold these monitors to ADTX, IBM, Iiyama, and ViewSonic.
 However, none of the WQUXGA monitors (IBM, ViewSonic, Iiyama, ADTX) are in production anymore: they had prices that were well above even the higher end displays used by graphic professionals, and the lower refresh rates, 41 Hz and 48 Hz, made them less attractive for many applications.

 Unsystematic resolutions

+Some hardware devices, smartphones in particular, use non-standard resolutions for their displays.
+Still, their aspect ratio or one of the dimensions is often derived from one of the standards.
+Many of them have bend edges, rounded corners, notches or islands for sensors, which may make some pixels invisible or unused.